dpolonijo/Angular/README.md

 # toDoApp

 This is a simple To-Do application created as a showcase of basic CRUD (Create, Read, Update, Delete) operations using strictly Angular Material environment.
-Data is displayed in table view using Mat-Table component with support of fetching data from backend (some DB like Mysql) over the Rest-Api.
+Data is displayed in table view using Mat-Table component with support of fetching data from backend (some DB like MySQL) over the Rest-Api.
 For backend I used Node.js with Loopback (ORM) as middleware between Rest-Api service and MySQL database, but that is completely optional.

 This project contains all the necessary (frontend + backend) parts in separated folders, and can be tested in a local environment.